adamgross42/FTMS-rower/README.md

-CAUTION: THIS IS A HAND-MADE MIRROR - future updates, contributions etc. only on https://git.kmpr.at/kamp/FTMS-Rower

 # FTMS-Rower

-Webapp for rowers with FTMS protocol support.
+Web app for rowers with Bluetooth FTMS protocol support.
+Displays live data from the rower and allows for exporting the data to a [TCX file](https://en.wikipedia.org/wiki/Training_Center_XML).
-Main feature is auto adjusted video playback (based on your rowing performance) to be more motivated and enjoy your workout.

-## Note

-Currently this is a proof-of concept and any progress will be documented here: [PoC](https://git.kmpr.at/kamp/FTMS-Rower/src/branch/main/docs/PoC.md)
-Some solutions or code-parts are not well-tested, there may be no error handling and errors will occur.
-So bear with me on that.
+The web app can be accessed [via GitHub Pages here](https://adamgross42.github.io/FTMS-rower).
+Or clone the repo and host it on your own web server.

 Contributions are **very** welcome :)

-## Usage
-1.) clone the repo into your webserver directory
-2.) put a video named "video.mp4" into the video-folder.
-Optionally edit the poster in video/posters folder
-3.) open page in your browser on your android based phone or tablet - see [the list of supported browsers](#supported-browsers)
-4.) connect your rowing machine with the "connect"-button
-5.) exercise and enjoy the video :)

 ## Supported browsers
-Use Google Chrome on Android, Windows 10, Mac (M1 or Intel) and Ubuntu, but not iOS.
+Use Google Chrome on Android, Windows 10/11, Mac (M1 or Intel) and Ubuntu, but not iOS.

-The Webapp is running directly in the browser and relies on some of the latest web technologies.
+The web app is running directly in the browser and relies on some of the latest web technologies.
 Browsers like Firefox and Safari don't have support for them.
-On iOS Safari is the only allowed browser, and even Chrome for iOS is just Safari with a Chrome skin.
+On iOS, Safari is the only allowed browser, and even Chrome for iOS is just Safari with a Chrome skin.
 Browser support for the web version is the following:

 | Chrome | Edge | Opera | Chrome Android | Samsung Internet | Firefox | Safari | Safari iOS | Chrome iOS |
 |--------|------|-------|----------------|------------------|---------|--------|------------|------------|